-In our business, we are often asked whether or not we are coaches and what distinguishes a coach from a consultant.
-While both beneficial, a divorce or grief coach and a consultant are not the same; they are two distinct individuals and avenues of work.
+In our business, we are often asked whether or not we are coaches and what distinguishes a coach from an Apiary expert.
+While both beneficial, a divorce or grief coach and an Apiary expert are not the same; they are two distinct individuals and avenues of work.
 More specifically, a coach is someone who helps a person discover his or her own personal questions, the “why,” helping them to better understand their situation from within, in order to navigate through it.
-On the other hand, a consultant, and more specifically a crisis consultant, is there to handle the strategic and practical aspects of the situation and to do the very cumbersome and tactical work associated with the crisis event, so that a person can focus on the other aspects of his or her life.
+On the other hand, an Apiary expert is there to handle the strategic and practical aspects of the situation and to do the very cumbersome and tactical work associated with the crisis event, so that a person can focus on the other aspects of his or her life.

-For instance, where a divorce coach may help someone manage the emotional aspects of a co-parenting arrangement, a consultant is there to explain the process and to put in place parenting schedules to make co-parenting possible.
-When dealing with the death of a loved one, where a life or grief coach may help someone emotionally cope with the loss, a consultant will step into their client’s shoes to ensure that the tasks related to the estate administration are being taken care of so the person can spend his or her time dealing with the loss and not the administrative and logistical implications.
+For instance, where a divorce coach may help someone manage the emotional aspects of a co-parenting arrangement, an Apiary expert is there to explain the process and to put in place parenting schedules to make co-parenting possible.
+When dealing with the death of a loved one, where a life or grief coach may help someone emotionally cope with the loss, an Apiary expert will step into their client’s shoes to ensure that the tasks related to the estate administration are being taken care of so that the person can spend his or her time dealing with the loss and not the administrative and logistical implications.

-As former lawyers, our consultants approach a person’s life crisis with the same formality as a lawyer and with the goal of getting the necessary work done so that the person can move past the event.
-Whether it be a relationship breakdown, divorce, serious illness, or bereavement, a consultant knows what needs to get done, and how todo it.
+As former lawyers, our Apiary experts approach a person’s life transitions and events with the same formality as a lawyer and with the goal of getting the necessary work done so that the person can move past the event smoothly.
+Whether it be a relationship breakdown, divorce, serious illness, elder care, caregiving, or bereavement, an Apiary expert knows what needs to get done, and how todo it.

-Consultants are the “doers,” setting up a roadmap, completing tasks, and guiding the person through the process.
+Apiary experts are the “doers,” setting up a roadmap, completing tasks, and guiding the person through the process.
 At these pivotal moments in life where it can feel as though the person is grasping at straws, it is imperative that he or she be supported, not just with words, but with an expert able to step into his or her shoes.
-This is precisely the consultant’s role.
+This is precisely Apiary’s role.

 In our business, we are often asked whether or not we are coaches and what distinguishes a coach from a consultant.
 While both beneficial, a divorce or grief coach and a consultant are not the same; they are two distinct individuals and avenues of work.